-I've created a new PHP development framework: Chevere (opens new window).
+I've created a new PHP development framework, and I called it Chevere.

 I made it for easing my development, aiming for software meant to be heavily customized and yet highly performing.
 It is intended to be used for the creation of pluggable software, and it can be progressively implemented in any project.

 Chevere is a brand new foundation aiming for PHP 8, the ocho.
 I made it to use it with application runners (loop, async) and I've taken many strong opinions on its design towards a safer (and better) usage of the PHP programming language.

 I named it Chevere with the explicit intention to honor how Chevereto pushed me again into another stage of my career, and here we are.

 Also, the word chévere literally means terrific, cool, awesome, nifty.
 Perfect naming.

 PHP is a programming language, which allows the creation of scripts that can be wired to do anything.
 Its most common implementation is to provide website applications hosted in a server providing access to multiple users, which access these applications using a client device (browser).

 This basic foundation made PHP capable to power most of the web (yes, the whole internet) that you use everyday, but its popularity is constantly declining in favor of newer technologies.